ptinson/openaps-vpn/README.md

 If you already have a server you want to use then skip to [Installing](#Installing).

-I currntly use [Digital Ocean](https://www.digitalocean.com/) for my servers.
+I currently use [Digital Ocean](https://www.digitalocean.com/) for my servers.
 You can run a simple OpenVPN server on the $10 / Month machines.
 Both Ubuntu and CentOS images are available.